top of page

 How much does it cost to adopt?

-We do not have set fees .
+We do not have set fees.
 We believe you know your budget best.
-We look at donations quarterly and can tell you the average donation for the past quarter so you get an idea of what others are doing and is common.
-Again it’s just an average.
-For example 3rd quarter a single spayed/ neutered bun was $125 while a pair was $152.
+We look at donations quarterly and can tell you the average donation for the past quarter so you get an idea of what others are doing and what is common.
+For example, in the 3rd quarter a single spayed/neutered bun averaged $125 while a pair was $152.
 The numbers change by the quarter.

 Why don’t you adopt all year?

-We don’t adopt two weeks before or after any major gift giving holidays.
-We believe pets aren’t presents they are a family decision.
-We want everyone to be involved and in the same page with the pet they want to take home.
+We don’t adopt two weeks before or after any major gift-giving holidays.
+We believe pets aren’t presents, they are a family decision.
+We want everyone to be involved and on the same page with the pet they want to take home.
 Having a rescue that deals with an animal attached to a holiday holds an extra sense of responsibility so that the animal is placed in a forever home and wasn’t a spontaneous idea during that holiday.

 A parent or legal guardian would have to sign the adoption paperwork and would be the legal owner.
 A minor can not participate in a legal contract.
 At 18 you are an adult and can legally sign contracts.